 Roof leaks might take time to develop, but they’re often discovered when it’s too late.
 A leaky roof is damaging to a home, and it can cost a lot to repair.
 Rather than wait until the roof leaks, take some time to focus on prevention.
-Preventing roof leaks isn’t hard, and it gets easier the more you’re on top of it.
+Preventing roof leaks isn’t hard; it gets easier the more you’re on top of it.

 We’re covering our best roof leak prevention ideas below.
 If you get into a bad spot, call Intelligent Design Corp.
 Our technicians are trained to handle leaky business, and we’re always ready to restore soggy ceilings.
 Before you do, though, brush up on these great tips.